Top Rated Brand on Amazon Since 2005 | 98% Customer Satisfaction Rating

 The Differences Between Jadeite and Nephrite

-Jadeite jade is brighter and harder than nephrite jade.
-The crystal structures of the two types of jade are very different.
-While jadeite has a structure composed of grainy crystals, nephrite is composed of fibrous crystals that interlock in a matted texture.
-These densely packed and interwoven fibers are extremely fracturing resistant.
-While jadeite is the denser and harder of the two, nephrite is the tougher of the two.
+Jadeite jade is brighter and harder than nephrite jade because the crystal structures of the two types of jade are very different.
+While jadeite has a structure composed of an arrangement of grainy crystals, nephrite is composed of fibrous crystals that interlock in a matted texture.
+These densely packed and interwoven fibers are extremely fracture resistant.
+While jadeite is the denser and harder of the two jades, nephrite is the tougher of the two.
 Nephrite jade is more common and widely used, but jadeite is rarer and more valuable.
 As a result, jadeite is often more expensive than nephrite.
 That being said, jadeite jade is the more valuable and sought-after variety of the two.
 It is far rarer than nephrite and commands much higher prices.

 Nephrite and jadeite have different variations in their crystal structures, which makes their texture different.
-The chemical makeup of nephrite is calcium magnesium iron silicate while the chemical makeup of jadeite is sodium aluminum silicate.
-Nephrite is composed of crystals that overlap in a matted texture while jadeite is an arrangement of crystals.
+The chemical makeup of nephrite jade is calcium magnesium iron silicate while the chemical makeup of jadeite jade is sodium aluminum silicate.
 As a result, nephrite jade’s interwoven structure does not make it as smooth as jadeite jade, but it does make itself tougher despite not being as hard as jadeite jade.
 As a result, jadeite is more valuable because its internal crystal formation allows for finer and smoother surfaces.
+You can learn more about what makes jade valuable here.

-No matter the type, jade stones are valuable and extremely beautiful.
-As such, they are a great gem to use for jewelry.
-Always purchase from a reputable seller so you can ensure that the jade you’re purchasing is what it’s claimed to be.
+No matter the type, authentic jade stones are valuable and extremely beautiful.
+As such, jade jewelry is always a great choice.
+Always purchase jade from a reputable seller such as here at Dahlia so you can ensure that the jade you’re purchasing is what it’s claimed to be.
 Be sure to look up the history of the jeweler to ensure that they know how to correctly inspect jade.
+You can be assured that Dahlia jade is real jade.

 In our blogs, we tend to focus more on jadeite jade rather than nephrite because Dahlia sells jadeite jade jewelry.